 Types of Diabetic Foot Care

 Getting care for your feet might feel better than you think.
-We have some of the most advanced treatment options available at Southern Oregon Foot & Ankle, LLC.
+We have some of the most advanced treatment options available at Southern Oregon Foot & Ankle.
 Some of the unique types of diabetic foot care treatments we offer include:

 Wound Care.
 Having Diabetes can make it difficult to heal any wound.
 If that is coupled with Neuropathy (numbness) or poor circulation it can be extra difficult to get a wound to heal.
 There are many wound care products and treatments that can aid in the healing of difficult wounds.

 Preventing injury from plantar warts.
 Diabetic's foot health is very important.
-That's why something like a plantar wart should not be taken lightly.
-Avoiding warts from forming can help you avoid other foot conditions and can prevent risk of infection.
+That's why something like a plantar wart shouldn't be taken lightly.
+Avoiding warts from forming can help you avoid other foot conditions and can prevent infection.

-If you have diabetes, talk to a podiatrist at our Jackson County podiatry office today.
+If you have diabetes, talk to a podiatrist at our Southern Oregon podiatry office today.
 The sooner you being treatment, the greater the hope for a successful intervention to relieve your pain and worries.
-Call 541-776-3338 to get started fast.
+Call 541-776-3338 to get started.